Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Description of generalized weight spaces

 \subsection{An expression for the coefficients of the $F_w$ in the basis $(T_v)$}

 In this subsection, we give a recursive formula for the coefficients of the $F_w$ in the basis $(T_v)_{v\in W^v}$ (see formula~(\ref{eqDefinitionQv,w}) below and Lemma~\ref{lemExpression_Fw}).
-We will deduce information concerning the elements $v\in W^v$ such that $\pi^T_v(F_w)$ is well defined at $\tau$, for a given $\tau\in T_\C$ (see Lemma~\ref{lemPoints_where_Fw_regular}).
+We will deduce information concerning the elements $v\in W^v$ such that $\pi^T_v(F_w)$ is well-defined at $\tau$, for a given $\tau\in T_\C$ (see Lemma~\ref{lemPoints_where_Fw_regular}).

 Let $\lambda\in Y$ and $w\in W^v$.
 By (BL4), Remark~\ref{remIH algebre dans le cas KM deploye}~(\ref{itPolynomiality_Bernstein_Lusztig}) and an induction on $\ell(w)$, there exists $(P_{v,w,\lambda}(Z))_{v\in W^v}\in \C[Y]^{(W^v)}$ such that $Z^\lambda*T_w=\sum_{v\in W^v} T_v*P_{v,w,\lambda}(Z)$.
 Moreover $P_{w,w,\lambda}=Z^{w^{-1}.\lambda}$ and for all $v\in W^v\setminus[1,w]$, $P_{v,w,\lambda}=0$.